The kitchen counter is like a butler,

-1. Throw away junk mail as soon as it arrives.
-Have a recycle tote or paper bag close to the entrance of your house.
-Many of us enter through the garage, so this makes it easy.
-Literally stop and take 30 seconds to discard any junk mail or unwanted catalogs into the recycling before they even enter your home.
-Not allowing clutter to even enter your home can make a huge difference.
+- Throw away junk mail as soon as it arrives.
+Have a recycling tote or a paper bag near the entrance of your house.
+Many of us come in through the garage, so that’s a good place to start.
+Just pause for 30 seconds to discard any junk mail or unwanted catalogs before they even enter your home.
+Not letting clutter into your house in the first place will make a huge difference.

-3. Create an action center.
-This can be a basket, shallow leather bin or just a designated spot in a drawer.
-Place items that need attention in the next week into this action center.
-Ensure you have a consistent time of the week where you go through your action center.
-This could be Sunday morning when your family is sleeping in or an evening where commitments are lighter.
-Go through your action center on a weekly basis to ensure RSVP’s, item returns, or any other paper needing action is addressed.
+- Create an action center.
+This can be a basket, a shallow bin, or just a designated spot in a drawer; and any items that need attention within a week should go here.
+Schedule a little time to go through your action center on a consistent, weekly basis (maybe Sunday morning when your family is sleeping in or some evening when commitments are light).
+Make this a habit, and an action center will help to ensure that RSVP’s and other important things will be addressed in a timely manner.

-I know how overwhelmed families can be from PAPER and it tends to be the #1 item of clutter in many of the homes I visit.
-Take the 30-90 seconds it takes on a daily basis to follow these simple three steps and you will be well on your way to taming that uncontrollable paper.
+Paper is the #1 problem in many of the homes I visit.
+So take 30-90 seconds a day to follow these three simple steps and you will be well on your way to taming those unruly piles of paper.